Amateur Photographer verdict

 The shooting experience

-From a couple of days shooting with the X-E5 prior to its launch, I found it to be a very pleasant and engaging camera to use – just as you’d expect from an ‘interchangeable lens X100”.
-All those dials encourage you to engage in the shooting process, rather than just letting the camera do its thing on Auto.
+I have to say, I’ve found the X-E5 to be a very pleasant and engaging camera to use – just as you’d expect from an ‘interchangeable lens X100’.
+All those dials encourage you to immerse yourself in the shooting process, rather than just letting the camera do its thing on Auto.
 Simply by its presence, the film dial encourages you to experiment with the various colour looks more than you otherwise would.

-It’s not necessarily perfect, though, and in particular, I found the two exposed controls on the front a bit too easy to hit inadvertently.
-More than once, I found I’d nudged the ISO dial by accident, or changed between viewfinder and screen viewing modes by pressing the button that’s integrated into the front lever.
+It’s not necessarily perfect, though, and in particular, I found the controls on the front can be a bit too easy to hit inadvertently.
+More than once, I found I’d nudged the ISO dial by accident, or switched between viewfinder and LCD viewing modes by pressing the front button (before I re-assigned it).
 This is especially disconcerting if you manage to select the “EVF only + Eye sensor” mode, because then the camera doesn’t appear to turn on when you flick the power switch.

 Viewfinder and screen